IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 To be cautious, Pydantic’s speed is approximately equal to libraries written in Python and using code generation.

-Speaking more boldly, in some cases, Adaptix outperforms Pydantic by a factor of two without losing in any benchmark, and PyPy usage can significantly speed up Adaptix.
+Speaking more boldly, in some cases, |adaptix| outperforms Pydantic by a factor of two without losing in any benchmark, and PyPy usage can significantly speed up |adaptix|.

 For more detail, see :ref:`benchmarks`.